gsoft-inc/wl-squide/docs/guides/develop-a-module-in-isolation.md

 ```

 The `dev-local` script is similar to the `dev` script but introduces a `LOCAL` environment variable.
 This new environment variable will be utilized by the `webpack.dev.js` file to conditionally setup the development server for **local** development in **isolation** or to be consumed by a host application through the `/remoteEntry.js` entry point:

+### Configure webpack

+To configure webpack, open the `webpack.dev.js` file and update the configuration to incorporate the `LOCAL` environment variable:

 ```js !#9,12 remote-module/webpack.dev.js
 // @ts-check